NaoCoding/NTNU_CP2_2024_bot/command_list.md

 !compile

-  you need to upload your .c file check your file is ok to compile or not in linux enviroment.
+  you need to upload your .c file check your file is ok to compile or not in linux environment.

 !hw02 : commands for homework 2